 Sustainable Aviation Fuel (SAF) for Greener Skies

-Globally, aviation is responsible for about 800 million tonnes of CO₂ emissions each year, and with the world’s love for travel as strong as ever, the industry needs to step up and address the challenge of reducing this figure.
+Globally, aviation was responsible for almost 950 million tonnes of CO₂ emissions in 2023 [International Energy Association], and with the world’s love for travel as strong as ever, the industry needs to step up and address the challenge of reducing this figure.

 With increased pressure from all sides, aviation companies are now on a quest to leave the skies ‘greener’ and using sustainable aviation fuel (SAF) is an integral part of this endeavour.